chazlarson/Media-Scripts/Plex/README.md

     └── Adam-12 Collection.jpg
 ```

-Use PMM Asset-directory naming, split by Plex library name, split by item name:
+Use Kometa Asset-directory naming, split by Plex library name, split by item name:
 ```shell
 USE_ASSET_NAMING=1
 USE_ASSET_FOLDERS=1